ShrekCoding21/parkour-dash/README.md

 # List of bugs

 1) Restarting level; if u die, you go back to checkpoint even after reloading
+2) When on settings platform; if player chooses same number of players that there already is, it reloads settings menu

 # Next steps